 Senior iOS Lead

-One of the most interesting problems we solved was how to ensure our users can still complete their work using our app and sync data when their device is offline.
-There are quite a few issues hidden behind this product requirement.We invested a lot of thought into this and came up with a few approaches that solved this particular challenge.
-Part of the solution was to use exponential background job retry logic.
-Making sure we retry the data sync in exponential instead of linear time intervals and avoid congesting the network with redundant calls.
-Alongside we also ensured that the data gets synced up sooner or later.
+One of the most intriguing problems we faced was to ensure the users could complete their work in the app and sync data when their device is offline.
+We found quite a few issues hidden behind this app feature.
+So we invested a lot of thought into this and came up with a few approaches to solve this particular challenge.
+A part of the solution was to use exponential background job retry logic.
+We wanted to make sure we retry the data sync in an exponential rather than in linear time intervals and avoid congesting the network with redundant calls.
+Moreover, we also ensured that the data gets synced sooner or later.